tensorflow/community/rfcs/20180731-dockerfile-assembler.md

 The assembler is a python script that accepts a spec and generates a bunch of Dockerfiles to be committed.
 The spec includes documentation and descriptions, and the output Dockerfiles are fully documented and can be built manually.

+**Important**: This design in its current implementation does **not** attempt to address the limitations of our current set of images.
+Instead, it replicates the current set of tags with a few easy improvements, the most notable being a separate set of Dockerfiles that add Jupyter -- identical in every way to the non-Jupyter images without needing any extra maintenance.
+This design makes it much easier to craft TensorFlow's Docker offering in a way that satisfies everyone with minimal extra work from the Dockerfile maintainers.

 # Impact